-The four remaining events in the Fall Fashion Series — with David Lipscomb and Gus Mayer — are free and open to the public.
-Mark your calendar for the following dates:
+The remaining event in the Fall Fashion Series — with David Lipscomb and Gus Mayer — is free and open to the public.
+Mark your calendar for the final date.
+Here are the details:

 The scale and scope of the fashion industry have grown worldwide, and as it has been proved as of recent, New York, Los Angelos and international cities are not the only hubs for fashion.
 Nashville’s fashion community has put themselves on the map and contributed to the ever-evolving fashion landscape.
 As the fashion landscape evolves, so does education within the industry.
 Local institutions such as Lipscomb University, have grown and adapted their programs to feed knowledge to those pursuing a career in fashion and design.
 “We have expanded what we offer,” Kim Chaudoin, Lipscomb’s Assistant Vice President of the Office of Public Relations & Communication, explains.
 “It is not just looking at traditional textile and apparel, but looking at how that works within the entertainment industry.”

 Lipscomb’s Department of Fashion and Design recently relocated from the Department of Family and Consumer Sciences and refocused their efforts to best serve the students.
 The department now incorporates Fashion Merchandising and Fashion Design within the College of Entertainment and the Arts.
 “It is a relatively small department, which means we have small class sizes and the ability to give individual attention,” Kathy Bates Assistant Professor and Chair of the Department of Fashion and Design shares.
 Each year, Kathy takes a group of students on a study tour, alternating between Florence and New York City every other year.
 And that is only the beginning of the department’s unique offerings.